-LeBron James leaves Lakers-Warriors game with groin injury
+LeBron James leaves Lakers-Warriors game with groin injury; will undergo MRI

-Video showed James grimacing in pain as he fell to the floor at the Oracle Arena in Oakland, Calif., while struggling to regain control of the ball while driving toward the basket.
+Video showed James grimacing in pain as he fell to the floor at Oracle Arena in Oakland, Calif., while struggling to regain control of the ball while driving toward the basket.

-James later appeared on video mouthing the words, “I felt a pop,” suggesting he may have suffered a significant injury.
+James appeared on video mouthing the words, “I felt a pop.”
+L.A. coach Luke Walton said after the game that James would undergo an MRI on Wednesday to determine the severity of what he said was a strained left groin, ESPN reported in a Twitter message.

 The Lakers were leading by 14 points at the time of the injury, with James contributing 17 points, NBA.com reported.
 Los Angeles went on to defeat the Warriors, 127-101.